ScrapingLab

 1. At first, courts said hiQ could scrape public LinkedIn data.

 2. Later, they sided with LinkedIn.
 Why? hiQ made fake accounts to get data.
-Not cool.
+This is a problem.

 Want to play it safe?
 Here’s how: